sitBLR-Workshop/Q1-2026/exercises/ex3/README-AIL.md

 8. Next we need to select the model or models for which we want to create optimized prompts.
 Click on the selection icon to open the model selection.
 <br>![](/exercises/ex3/images/ail03-5.png)

 9. Browse the available models and select the model you want to use for this exercise.
 Normally, you can configure up to 4 models to compare them for your use-case.
-For this hands-on session let's coordinate choosing different models across groups and chose one model each.
+For this hands-on session let's coordinate choosing different models across groups and choose one model each.
 This allows us to distribute the workload of the hands-on evenly across different models and later compare them as we are all using the same technical user.
 Click on the model that was chosen for your group and then click `Select`.
 <br>![](/exercises/ex3/images/ail03-6.png)